buhrmi/buhrmi/README.md

 Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, directly integrated with our [investment platform](https://www.shitcoinsociety.com) (currently in developer preview).

-Our platform's APIs allow you to easily implement custom experiences for token holders and investors.
-Once your project is ready for graduation, you can migrate to a supported blockchain of your choice with a single click.
+Our platform's APIs allow you to easily implement custom experiences for token holders and investors, and migrate to a supported blockchain of your choice with a single click.
 All without losing any functionality.

 ### Open for collaboration

-Do you consider yourself a visionary?
-Do you have a project idea that could benefit from tokenization?
+Do you have a project idea that could benefit from tokenization, or a blockchain suitable for integration?
 Let's get in touch!
 [Send an email](mailto:buhrmi@shitcoinsociety.com), or use this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdC9xZcfO4XTVPy7dY9nlHoYc6o1AtdZ6qYYeggH1xvaGr1Cw/viewform?usp=sf_link) to submit an idea.

 Oh, and of course make sure to sign up on https://www.shitcoinsociety.com